Warehousing 6 min read

 The buyers are unaware of warehousing operations.
 But it still impacts the overall buying and order fulfillment process.
 So, warehousing is indeed a vital part of the supply chain process.

 Besides, it is vital to provide the best service to customers in today’s competitive environment.
+This is where the importance of warehousing kicks in.
 A completely functional warehouse is critical for supply chain management:

 Better Inventory Management